rajeevkndl/exchange_report/README.md

 4).
 Do npm start in frontend folder. it will run your react app.

-Now you can see data of exchange in your app, your can search for a particular exchange in the search box, to update the data just redo step 3 and it will update data in your database.
+Now you can see data of exchange in your app, you can search for a particular name in the search box, to update the data just redo step 3 and it will update data in your database.